 DNS data speaks, and listening pays dividends.
 Watching for anomalies in everything from query name, to query type, and even time of day a query is made can tell you a lot about the security of your network.

-The context of a query and its device are also important.
-If a purpose built device, like a fish tank, is querying google.com, that’s a hint something is wrong.
-Purpose built devices typically have a predictable set of domains they query, and any deviation from that should be treated as suspicious.
-Similarly, the context of regular operating hours for clients can be useful context, especially in retail and manufacturing industries.
+The context of a query and its device is also important.
+If a purpose-built device, like a fish tank, is querying google.com, that’s a hint something is wrong.
+Purpose-built devices typically have a predictable set of domains they query, and any deviation from that should be treated as suspicious.
+Similarly, the context of regular operating hours for clients can be useful context, especially in the retail and manufacturing industries.
 Think about it: why would a point of sale (POS) machine have any reason to be querying anything in the middle of the night, outside store hours?
 (The exception here is, of course, if it’s pinging for software updates.)

 DNS does a stand-up job of answering questions to the best of its ability without discrimination.
 In other words, it’s a chump.
 That’s why criminals use it as an attack vector in a number of different scenarios.
 As part of any organization’s security posture, DNS must therefore be architected and monitored in a way that allows organizations to fight back.